Mint Cold Brew Green Tea

 By: Jee Choe

-A refreshing and tasty cold brewed iced green tea with fresh mint.
+A refreshing and tasty cold brewed green tea with fresh mint.

 Prep Time: 3 minutes